 Unless you are jetting back from life on another planet, artificial intelligence (AI) and machine learning (ML) are all around us.
 Both AI and ML have revolutionized the way we live and work, and life has been made easier and convenient.
 From self-driving cars, smart and nudge replies to emails, and smart conversations in social media networks using emojis – all these breathtaking developments are AI-powered.
 Needless to say, smart equipment and smart life have become an integral part of our daily routines.
 What is more amusing is that AI and ML are so ingrained in simple things that we do not notice them on a whim and only take note of their presence in the grander scheme of things.

 Having that in mind, did you know both AI and ML depend on well-annotated data?
 In every successful ML project, the model must pass through training.
 To train the premium quality ML model, data annotators need to feed their ML algorithms with accurately labelled data.
-Thus, data labelling identifies objects in raw data in various formats aforesaid and tagging labels on them helping your ML model make accurate predictions and estimations.
+Thus, data labeling identifies objects in raw data in various formats aforesaid and tagging labels on them helping your ML model make accurate predictions and estimations.

 In this blog, we are taking you on a journey to fully understand why data annotation is important for ML and AI, and key takeaways will include: